turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 - Constant buffers<br/>
 Only `GPUBuffer`s can be set as constant buffers if they were created with a `BindFlags` in their description that has the `CONSTANT_BUFFER` bit set.
 The resource can't be a constant buffer at the same time when it is also a shader resource or a UAV or a vertex buffer or an index buffer.
 Use the `GraphicsDevice::BindConstantBuffer()` function to bind constant buffers.
 - Samplers<br/>
 Only `Sampler` can be bound as sampler.
 Use the `GraphicsDevice::BindSampler()` function to bind samplers.
-Additionally, you can specify auto samplers and common samplers and avoid binding them every time.

 There are some limitations on the maximum value of slots that can be used, these are defined as compile time constants in [Graphics device SharedInternals](../WickedEngine/wiGraphicsDevice_SharedInternals.h).
 The user can modify these and recompile the engine if the predefined slots are not enough.
 This could slightly affect performance.